tellae/starling/docs/run/io.rst

 ++++++++++

 OSM graphs files are stored in :data:`~starling_sim.utils.paths.osm_graphs_folder`.

-They are .graphml files that contain OSM graphs imported using :mod:`tools.generate_osm_graph`.
+They are .graphml files that contain OSM extractions as NetworkX graphs.

 These files represent the networks used by the agents to evolve in the simulation and are used to setup the :class:`~starling_sim.basemodel.topology.osm_network` using the *osmnx* library.

+OSM graphs can be generated using via the command line, run `starling-sim osm-graph -h` for more information.

 Graph speeds
 ++++++++++++